learn-co-curriculum/keyword-arguments-default-arguments/README.md

-Ok let's break down how to declare a function.
+Ok let's break down how to define, or declare, a function.
+Then we talk about executing a function in more detail.

 ### Declaring and using functions